InfuseAI/primehub-site/docs/primehub-app.md

   </div>
 </div>
 <br>

-> This is a Beta feature.
-The page content is subject to change.

 **PrimeHub** aims at being a MLOps platform where scientists can orchestrate data/tools for the acceleration of researches.
 In terms of a platform, we introduce **PrimeHub Apps** that PrimeHub capability is able to be extended by integrations of 3rd-party applications such as auto ML tools, visualization tools, etc. These integrated applications also benefit from access-control and resource constraints of PrimeHub.